Roger Hawkenshaw

 Roger was reappointed to the King's Bench in 1422, at the start of the reign of Henry VI.
 He received the same salary of £20, plus a small daily payment called "wages".
 In 1425 the Council ordered that the arrears of his salary be paid.
 In 1427 he complained again that his fees were in arrears.
 The Crown ordered the Treasury to investigate, and it was found that the fees were indeed in arrears to the sum of £127.
-The Crown duly ordered the fees to be paid.
+The Crown duly ordered that he be paid the arrears.
 In the same year he was appointed one of the justices and Keepers of the Peace for County Meath.